 Doors to the exterior are again dependent on the style of the home, including views, etc. and are the same manufacturers as windows.
 For views, the fewer obstructions the better, but for a tie in with more traditional interiors, wood can be added.

 Steel door frames can be used for the front entry or other doors, such as the master bedroom or dining room to a patio area.

 French doors are a great traditional look but remember to add screens or side windows/screens for ventilation.

 Arched doors are more expensive for the front entry or interior but add interest and can be used in certain areas for repetition from the front door or windows.

-Use specialty doors for double doors into offices and master suites for added interest and if there are space constraints, use bi-fold, pocket doors, barn doors or Shoji doors
+Use specialty doors for double doors into offices and master suites for added interest.
+If there are space constraints, use bi-fold, pocket doors, barn doors or Shoji doors.

 Fiberglass is a good choice for a weather susceptible exposure.